Safely Using Colored Contacts This Halloween

 The American Academy of Ophthalmology wrote about Laura, an individual who used decorative and colored lenses.
 After wearing the lenses for 10 hours, she had extreme eye pain.
 “Because I had not been properly fitted by an eye care professional, the lenses stuck to my eye like a suction cup," Laura said.

 Buying colored contacts isn’t like buying a pair of sunglasses.
 The impact of a cheap pair of colored contacts can be immediate and dangerous.
-Contact lenses that are not properly fit to the eye can cause scratching, abrasions, ulcers and infections.
-Depending on the seriousness of the issue, it lead to blindness, so take your contact lenses very seriously!
+Contact lenses that are not properly fitted to the eye can cause scratching, abrasions, ulcers and infections.
+Depending on the seriousness of the issue, it can lead to blindness, so take your contact lenses very seriously!

 Play It Safe with Colored Contacts

-Some prescription colored contacts or decorative contact lenses change your eye color but do not correct your vision.
+Some prescription-colored contacts or decorative contact lenses change your eye color but do not correct your vision.
 Nonetheless, they still require a prescription.